View Betty Gilyard's Obituary on staugustine.com and share memories

 To cherish her legacy: loving children, Terricena (Reverend Karl N.) Flagg, Paul (Xiomara) Gilyard, Sr., Mathew (Bermodie) Gilyard, Jr.; grandchildren, Paul Gilyard, Jr., Karla (Elder Jarvis, Sr.) Flagg-Wright, Kandyce Flagg, Matisha Gilyard, Bobby Smith, Jr., Andre Evans, Rogelio Simmons, Larry Simmons, Leon Hunter, Brandon Johnson; a host of great-grandchildren; sister, Helen (Minister Anthony) Williams; brother, Joe Norris Wiggins; and a host other relatives and friends who she loved dearly.

-Visitation of family and friends (with COVID-19 precautions) will be 3-5 p.m., Friday, April 3rd at Mt.
-Tabor First Baptist Church, 4909 St. Johns Avenue.
+Due to COVID-19 there will be no public visitation.
 A private family ceremony will be live-streamed via Facebook, Mt.
 Tabor First Baptist Church or www.mttabor-palatka.org .
 A private interment will be in Oak Hill West Cemetery.
 Online Condolences may be sent to the Gilyard family at www.flaggserenitychapel.com.
 Professional arrangements entrusted to the care of Karl N. Flagg Serenity Memorial Chapel, 2400 Madison Street, Palatka.
 (386) 312-0444